The quote was stunning in its candor. Here we had the president of the most recent Bowl Championship Series champion spelling it out for you.

 What is certain to come, though, is a lot of private (and not-so-private) in-fighting between the various factions that make up college football's trickle-down economy.

-Like everywhere, desperate financial times have come to college
+Like everywhere, desperate financial times have come to college football even as the richest schools continue to spend wildly.

 This caste system pre-dates BCS revenue sharing but has been magnified by its excess.
 To take liberty with Machen's point, Florida and Alabama get their millions and spend like CEOs shopping for jet planes.
 In doing so, dollars fall onto Mississippi State and Vanderbilt.
 Whatever is left drips onto Louisiana Tech and Florida International in the form of BCS welfare and game-guarantee paychecks.